Feedback from the Field

-I curated and created all storytelling for River News, Tuolumne River Trust’s collection of features and impact stories.
-I collaborated with program and development teams to identify and amplify newsworthy stories aligned with donor and audience interests.
-These appeared in TRT’s River News blog, member magazines, and impact reports.
+I directed editorial strategy and created all storytelling for River News, Tuolumne River Trust’s collection of features, news articles, and impact stories.
 As a one-person media production unit, I created and edited all writing, photography, and videography seen within River News features.
+As a teammate, I upheld ethical storytelling practices to co-create stories with those represented in them.

 Newsworthy Features: